-Over the past two decades, methods to assess critical events and to automate and accelerate the process of using critical communications, have evolved rapidly, in tandem with advances in technology, to include system-generated voice calls, text messages, emails, social media and outdoor digital signage.
+Over the past two decades, critical communications methods have evolved rapidly, in tandem with advances in technology, to include system-generated voice calls, text messages, emails, social media and outdoor digital signage.
 In critical situations, the speed at which information is transmitted and accessed is essential.